amoncaldas/WPP/wordpress/wp-content/plugins/wp-web-app/readme.md

 # wP Web App plugin #

 This plugin adds custom behaviors based on the Wp Web App needs.
-It relies on the existence of other plugins, like JWTAuthentication (they must be installed and active)
+It relies on the existence of JWTAuthentication plugin (they must be installed and active)

-This plugins is responsible for:

-- wordpress, jwt-authentication-for-wp-rest-api and profilepress and pp-mailchimp plugins behavior customization
-- adding filters and actions regarding authentication and wp rest api returning data
-- adding custom wp api endpoints for api doc, ors business data and user registration and password recovery

 ## Login via oauth providers ####